Ritesh102/Cement-Store---Frontend/README.md

-# HomeRun — Product Listing + Cart Interaction (React, Vite)
+# HomeRun — Product Listing + Cart Interaction

 ## Overview
-This is a small React app (Vite) that implements the HomeRun assignment:
+This is a small React app that implements the HomeRun assignment:
 - Product grid (4 dummy cement products)
 - Add button → quantity controls: [<<] [-] [Qty] [+] [>>]
 - + / - change quantity by 1; << / >> change by -5 / +5